williycole/student-data-visualization/README.md

 31. G2 - second period grade (numeric: from 0 to 20)
 32. G3 - final grade (numeric: from 0 to 20, output target)

-## Each graph is meant provide visualization for various fields in relation to the the overall finalgrade.